 The Dean of Westminster, a friend of the poet, offered burial in Westminster Abbey and the family accepted.
 Robert's body was returned to London by train.
 The various certificates needed for the journey through Italy and France are kept in the Abbey archives.
 The British Vice Consul in Venice certified that his body was enclosed in three sealed cases, one of metal and two of wood.
 He was buried in Poets' Corner, near Chaucer's monument, on 31 December 1889.
 The Dean had also agreed to the family's request that Elizabeth be re-interred with her husband but then the family withdrew their application.
 Alfred, Lord Tennyson was laid to rest beside him in 1892 and the ashes of John Masefield, who died in 1967, lie at his head.

-The gravestone is composed of brown and cream Italian marble and the inscription reads:
+The present gravestone was laid down in 1894 and is composed of brown and cream Italian marble with red porphyry and the inscription reads:

 "ROBERT BROWNING MAY 7 1812 DEC 12 1889".